jonathanpike/personally-developed/README.md

 Most identity (ie. blog name, author name) config is done in `_config.yml`.
 I've included a sample `_config.yml` for you, and you can read more about what you can do with that file in [the Jekyll documentation](http://jekyllrb.com/docs/configuration/).

-I've made customization with Sass variables!
+I've made customization easier with Sass variables!
 All color options are set right at the top of `_sass/_variables.scss`, as are font defaults.